kirilkirkov/Fast-MVC-PHP/README.md

 So why wait?
 Try our custom PHP MVC framework today and experience the power of fast, efficient web development!

+### Installation
+- Download the repo
+- Point your vhost to the /public directory
+- call - composer install

 ### Its for Front-End part only
 <p>It would be best if you split the administration into a separate system</p>